luxmentis/SiestaExt/README.md

 ### Multiple resources, either all at once...

-Your content block can use more than one resource, and will be displayed once they all have content.
+Your content block can use more than one resource, and will be displayed once they all have content (or sooner, depending on the variant you choose).
 Particularly useful if you're intertwining content from multiple resources.

 ```swift
 struct MultipleSampleView: View {